 ifcondition in thedoPostfunction to checkdata.signal_typebefore writing.

-Filtering at the source is more efficient because it reduces webhook traffic and processing.
+Filtering at the source is more efficient because it reduces webhook traffic and processing overhead.

 Is There a Row Limit I Should Worry About?

 Google Sheets supports up to 10 million cells.
-With 8 columns, that gives you roughly 1.25 million rows.
+With 8 columns, that’s roughly 1.25 million rows.
 In practice, performance degrades well before that.
 Aim to keep your active sheet under 10,000 rows and archive older data regularly.

 Can I Trigger Alerts From the Sheet When a Specific Signal Arrives?